What is a virtual assistant (AI assistant)?

 For more on artificial intelligence in the enterprise, read the following articles:

 The future of virtual assistants

-Virtual assistants are quickly evolving to provide more capabilities and value to users.
+Virtual assistants are quickly evolving to provide more capabilities to users.
 As speech recognition and NLP have advanced, so too has the virtual assistant's ability to understand and perform requests.
 And as voice recognition technology continues to improve, virtual assistant use will move deeper into business workflows.

 Experts predict that AI assistants will continue to become humanistic and able to provide more personalized experiences as AI technology advances.
 According to Gartner, by 2025, these AI assistants will become more ubiquitous with about 50% of knowledge workers using a virtual assistant on a daily basis.
 However, the widespread use of AI assistants doesn't obscure the growing worries about the privacy and security risks associated with them.
 Companies are being urged to address these concerns transparently in their policies to build trust with users.
 The future of virtual assistants might also be tied to the metaverse, with companies exploring new ways of integrating these assistants into virtual reality environments.

 The emergence of ChatGPT, an intelligent virtual assistant and AI-powered language model developed by OpenAI, has also raised discussions about the future of virtual assistants.
 While there has been some speculation about the potential influence of ChatGPT on the virtual assistant market, it's not yet clear how it will ultimately affect the future and direction of the industry.